 The journey of a farmed shrimp

 Ever realized what it takes to get that delicious shrimp on your plate?
+How the supply chain from A to Z looks like?
 It’s in fact quite a lot.
 From obtaining qualitative post larvae, towards carefully releasing them in the pond, harvest, processing, quality checks and logistics.
 And than we did not even include the numerous checks throughout the entire supply chain including water monitoring.

 Briefly the entire “route” of a farmed shrimp, shrimp from aquaculture, looks as following:

 Shrimps from aquaculture are farmed in ponds.
-Usually in warm countries such as India, Indonesia, Vietnam, Bangladesh and Ecuador.ย First of all the post larvae (very young shrimps), are carefully released in a so-called nursery pond.
-In thisย smaller pond, which is connected to the main pond, they are able to adapt to the environment before they are released in the larger pond.
+Usually in warm countries such as India, Indonesia, Vietnam, Bangladesh and Ecuador.
+The first step in the shrimp supply chain is to release the post larvae (very young shrimps) in a nursery pond.
+In this smaller pond, which is connected to the main pond, they adapt to the environment before the farmer releases them in the larger pond.

-Once the shrimps have reached a certain size, they are harvested.
+Once the shrimps have reached a certain size, the farmer harvests them.
 Some farmers use nets.
 Other farmers use specific cages.

-Right after harvest, the shrimps are transported to a processing plant, to a factory.
-Before the processing starts, the shrimps are being checked on their quality .
-After this check point, they are cleaned and sorted by size.
+Right after harvest, the shrimps are on their way to a processing plant, to a factory.
+Before the processing starts, the shrimps go through a quality check, following to that the factory workers clean the shrimps and sort them by size.
 Depending on their commercial format (HOSO, HLSO, PD, tail-on, raw, cooked), the relevant steps for each specific format continue.
 Once these steps are finished, the shrimps are being frozen and packed.

 Eventually a final quality check takes place.
 This happens right before the cartons are loaded into a container.